mikkokallio/bicep-workshop/docs/unit_2.md

 - Add two new parameters: `sqlAdmin` and `sqlPassword`.
 Both are strings.
 - Add a description for each parameter.
 - Also add the `@secure()` decorator.
 These two parameters are secrets and therefore need this decorator.
+Note that you can stack multiple decorators on top of each other, adding a new line for each one.
 - Try deploying the template.
 How does the new decorator affect things?
 - Now add the SQL server and database.
 You can use the following template:
 ```